-S/U, Satisfactory/Unsatisfactory: This grading criteria applies only to courses in the College of Business Administration.
+S/U, Satisfactory/Unsatisfactory: This grading criteria applies only to courses in the A. R. Sanchez, Jr. School of Business.
 This grade can be given for only predesignated courses and may be used to satisfy degree requirements (e.g., business internships).
 For graduate students, a grade of “S” indicates achievement of 80 percent or greater for the course requirements.

 IP, In Progress: Given to a student in a thesis course who is passing but has not completed all required work.
 Student must re-enroll in thesis.